kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 provide a list of example scenarios impacted by this change, including: invalid image reference, invalid config map reference.

+For the third iteration of Beta (1.28), we plan to fix a bug where the job controller does not wait for the terminating pods to be fully terminated (see Issue: [Jobs create replace pods as soon as Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844)) and the section: [Waiting for pods to be marked as Failed](#waiting-for-pods-to-be-marked-as-failed)

 One release after the `PodDisruptionCondition` feature gate graduates to GA we plan to simplify Job controller to consider as failed (and count as such) pods which are in terminal phase regardless of the fact if the `podFailurePolicy`